hyperskill/hyperstyle/src/python/evaluation/README.md

 Required arguments:

-`solutions_file_path` — path to xlsx-file with code samples to inspect.
+`solutions_file_path` — path to xlsx-file or csv-file with code samples to inspect.

 Optional arguments:
 Argument | Description